giovanniboscu/continuous-section-field/docs/model/J_vroark_usage_guide.md

 **Weighted compactness.** How well the material fills a bounding box that has been contracted toward the geometric centroid in proportion to polygon weights.
 Light flanges effectively disappear from this box, so the indicator reflects structural material rather than outline.

-**Container gap veto.** The compactness test can be misleading when a shape has voids inside its outline - the classic T/H/I case.
+**Container gap veto.** The compactness test can be misleading when a shape has voids inside its outline -the classic T/H/I case.
 If the raw geometry leaves more than 10% of its minimum bounding rectangle empty, and the base fidelity would otherwise be high, fidelity is set to zero.
 This catches cases where the weights suggest a compact shape but the geometry says otherwise.

 **Weight dispersion.** The linear correction `w_roark` cannot fully compensate for the non-linearity of the Roark mapping when weights vary significantly across the section.
 A gentle penalty, `fid · w_roark^0.1`, reflects this residual uncertainty without overreacting.